 As part of the services offered to you through the Royal Opera House website, the personal information you provide may be transferred to countries outside the European Economic Area (EEA).
 By way of example, this may happen if any of the computer servers used to host the website are located in a country outside of the EEA.
 If the Royal Opera House transfers your personal information outside of the EEA in this way, we will take steps to ensure that your privacy rights continue to be protected as outlined in this privacy notice.

 The Royal Opera House may transfer your data to the USA to organizations such as Facebook, Google or Wordfly.
-The USA has weaker data protection laws than that of the EEA and therefore we will ensure that only organisations who are a part of the EU privacy shield initiative will handle your personal information.
-More details on this certification can be found at www.privacyshield.gov/welcome
+The USA has weaker data protection laws than that of the EEA and therefore we are working to ensure that they have suitable safeguards in place to protect the transfer of data.

 We will keep your information only for as long as is reasonably necessary for the purposes set out in this privacy notice and to fulfil our legal obligations.
 We will not keep more information than we need.
 The retention period will vary according to the purpose, for example if purchasing a ticket only, we will typically keep your data for up to ten years from the date of your last transaction whereas if you have pledged a legacy to the Royal Opera House, we will hold your details until notified by your executors.
 For further information about how long we will keep your information, please contact the Data Protection Manager using the contact details outlined in this notice.

 If you ask us to stop sending direct marketing communications to you, we will keep the minimum amount of information (e.g. name, address or email address) to ensure we adhere with such requests.